Kewoye Latrine Project, Phase 2 – Senegal

 The vast majority of residents are farmers.
 The primary crops grown are rice, corn, peanuts, and cotton.

-A few men participate in selling of goods at the local weekly market in Thiokoy, as there are no local boutiques.
+A few men participate in the selling of goods at the local weekly market in Thiokoy, as there are no local boutiques.
 Also, there are several trained masons and well diggers.

-There is a single two room primary school.
+There is a single two-room primary school.
 Students go to a nearby town for secondary school.
 Very few households have electricity through solar panels.
 The majority of women in the community participate in the local women’s group through gardening and health meetings.
 There is a shortage of latrines in the community.